-- Start by explaining “what is”- this is what’s the problem, the process, the level of achievement, etc. that you want to change.
+- Start by explaining “what is.”
+This is the problem, the process, the level of achievement, etc. that you want to change.

-- Then explain “what could be” which is your goal for a better future.
+- Then explain “what could be.”
+This is your goal for a better future.
 The best speakers paint the picture of the best possible future that their message can provide.
-In other words, if every audience member uses your tips and solutions what will their life look like?
+In other words, if every audience member uses your tips and solutions, what will their life look like?
 What will their day look like?
 What will change for them?

-Here are public speaking tips from master public speakers:
+Here are public speaking tips from a few master public speakers:

-- I use this when I’m speaking about body language, I might start by talking about the miscommunication issues that people struggle with and then explain how learning body language allows you to communicate more effectively.
-I’ll repeat this throughout my speech by noting specific things that people struggle with followed by body language strategies that solve each of those problems.
+- I use this when I’m speaking about body language.
+I might start by talking about the miscommunication issues that people struggle with and then explain how learning body language allows you to communicate more effectively.
+I’ll repeat this throughout my speech by noting specific things that people struggle with, followed by body language tactics that solve each of those problems.

 One of the most fascinating things about public speaking is that our nonverbal behavior communicates more than the words we say.
 When we studied hundreds of hours of TED talks, we were shocked to find that speakers got the same ratings whether viewers watched the talks on mute or with sound.
-Even more surprising was that people could accurately predict in the first seven seconds whether or not the talk is successful.
+Even more surprising was that people accurately could predict in the first seven seconds whether the talk would be successful.
 Crazy, right?
-Our research also found that public speaking strategies like hand gestures, smiling and vocal variety are essential for captivating audiences.
+Our research also found that public speaking tactics, such as hand gestures, smiling and vocal variety are essential for captivating audiences.
 Some other important nonverbal speaking tips:

 - Don’t self-block.
-When we get nervous, we tend to try to minimize the amount of space our body takes up.
+When we get nervous, we tend to try minimizing the amount of space our body takes up.
 We also subconsciously try to barricade our body from the audience with crossed arms or a podium.
 I recommend holding a clicker or microphone.
-This might seem counterintuitive but it forces you to uncross your arms and harder to put your hands in your pocket.
+This might seem counterintuitive, but it forces you to uncross your arms and makes putting your hands in your pockets more difficult.

 - Carry one bag.
 Nonverbal communication goes beyond the body into colors we wear, clothes and accessories.
-One set of research has found that people who carry more than one thing–like a purse and a briefcase or a briefcase and a coat are perceived to be less organized and more forgetful.
-So, before going into a meeting or event be sure to consolidate your bags, leave coats and extra things in the car or give your coat to the receptionist to hang so you do not have to carry it in with you.
+One set of research has found that people who carry more than one thing–such as a purse and a briefcase or a briefcase and a coat are perceived to be less organized and more forgetful.
+Before going into a meeting or event, be sure to consolidate your bags, leave coats and extra things in the car or give your coat to the receptionist to hang up so you do not have to carry it in with you.

 - Avoid self-touch.
-There are a few nervous body language cues you want to avoid doing when speaking.
+You want to avoid a few nervous body language cues when speaking.
 The most common nervous body language cues are self-touch gestures.
-Specifically you want to avoid wringing your hands, cracking your knuckles, touching your face or hair or biting your lips.
-If you need to hold a clicker — this can anchor your hands.
+Specifically, you want to avoid wringing your hands, cracking your knuckles, touching your face or hair or biting your lips.
+If you need to hold a clicker, that can anchor your hands.

 Our friends at Quantified Communications used their software analyzer to compare patterns of the best speakers.
 They found that the most confident speakers demonstrate 22.6 percent more passion than nervous speakers, meaning their delivery exhibits the kind of energy and engagement that indicates they’re really invested in their topic.

 If you’re nervous about an upcoming speech, channel that nervous energy into demonstrating your passion for the topic at hand as you share your best insights with your audience.
-Nervousness and excitement are 2 sister emotions.
-When you feel your heart race — reframe that as excitement.
+Nervousness and excitement are two sister emotions.
+When you feel your heart race, reframe that as excitement.